Sooryakrishna-M/Task-8/README.md

 4- Monthly sales show a sharp drop after December, declining steadily through the first half of the year.
 This trend may indicate a post-holiday sales slump and should be considered when planning marketing efforts.

+NOTE : also to create the months and years i needed to make the order date into the date format . so for that i needed to delete some rows which doesnt support the date format.